 Janet is a trained Collaborative Practice Attorney.
 The goal of Collaborative Law is to help divorcing and separating couples to focus on their most important goals, especially children, throughout the divorce process.
 The end result is a more efficient, private, targeted, and productive way to resolve disputes.
 Janet is an experienced collaborative lawyer who prefers to avoid costly Court battles and power struggles to resolve conflicts.
 Janet is specially trained in Collaborative Law, and she works together with other collaborative lawyers to help their clients design a custom private settlement that makes sense for the entire family without Court intervention.
 Janet understands the time sensitive and the private nature of family law and is equipped to accommodate her client's needs.

-Janet was named the Best Lawyers' 2013 Santa Fe Family Law "Lawyer of the Year".
-Only a single lawyer in each practice area in each community is being honored as the "Lawyer of the Year".
+Janet was named the Best Lawyers'® 2013 Santa Fe Family Law "Lawyer of the Year" and again received that honor in 2014-2015.
+Only a single lawyer in each practice area in each community is honored as the "Lawyer of the Year."

 Janet began her career as a law clerk for the New Mexico Court of Appeals.
 After clerking, she became a successful criminal defense attorney at the New Mexico Public Defender's Office.
 She was promoted to Chief Public Defender in 1983 and oversaw all litigation, and she managed the support and financial aspects of the New Mexico State Public Defender's Office.
 Janet entered private practice in 1986, litigating numerous complex civil cases before dedicating most of her time to domestic relations matters over 15 years ago.
 Janet continues to work closely with some of her clients on business and planning matters after their divorces and property settlements become final as well as with the firm's business and estate planning attorneys on certain specialized issues.